 xv6 needs a trampoline page mapped into the address space of the process

-for system calls to work properly (see Chapter ).
+for system calls to work properly (see Chapter [insert chapter reference]).
 In both the kernel and in

 the user processes, it is mapped to the highest possible, virtual page.
 If a